 A child can drown in less than two inches of water.
-Never leave your child alone in or near a bathtub, pail of water, toilet, wading or swimming pool or any other water even for a moment.
+Never leave your child alone in or near a bathtub, pail of water, or toilet.
+Never leave your child near a wading or swimming pool or any other water-even for a moment.
 Empty all buckets after each use.
-Always supervise your child during bath time.
+Always stay with your child during bath time.
 Stay within an arm's length of your child around water.

 If you have a swimming pool, put a fence that is at least four feet high on all sides of the pool.
-Be sure the gates are self-latching.
+Be sure each gate latches by itself.
 Most children drown when they wander out of the house and fall into a pool that is not fenced off from the house.
 It only takes a few moments for a child to get out of the house and fall into a pool.

 If your family enjoys boating and spending time near water, make sure you and your child wear life jackets.
 Children should wear life jackets at all times when on a boat or near a body of water.
 Check the label on the life jacket to be sure it meets U.S. Coast Guard or state regulations.
 The life jacket should be comfortable and the right size for your child.
 It should always be worn as instructed with all straps belted.
-However, wearing a life jacket is not a substitute for adult supervision.
+However, wearing a life jacket does not take the place of adult supervision.
 Blow-up water wings, toys, rafts, and air mattresses should not be used as life jackets.